Jan 13 - 17

 From the syllabus:

-Articulate how they have applied learning from music theory, political science, history, sociology, and writing in composing music with a message
+Articulate how they have applied learning from music, political science, history, sociology, psychology, and writing in writing songs

 Evaluate how this applied learning experience has expanded their views of academic, political, social, cultural, and/or economic environments and prepared them to contribute more meaningfully to a global society.